War-rack/PillBot/README.md

 - **🖼️ OpenCV** - Image Processing
 - **📩 Twilio WhatsApp API** - Messaging
 - **⏳ Celery** - Task Scheduling
+## 🏗️ About the Developer

+PillBot was developed by Pranaya and Varun
 ---